Hermosa Beach, Urinating by Scotty's, Plea to Infraction

 Apparently, our client’s expectations were a little too optimistic.
 As he returned to his car after urinating, a police officer casually approached him and told him that he had seen everything that just happened and needed to give our client a ticket.

 However, the client decided not to contest the ticket or what the officer claimed.
-The officer then handed our client a ticket for misdemeanor public nuisance, Penal Code § 372.
+The officer then handed our client a ticket for misdemeanor public nuisance, a violation of Penal Code § 372.
 The officer asked our client to sign a promise to appear in the Torrance Superior Court in a few weeks and our client signed the ticket.

-The client was not able to do so by the first appearance, the arraignment.
+The client was not able to do all 30 meeting by the first appearance in court, the arraignment.
 He did, however, attend 11 such meetings, which was a very good start.
 Greg, however, spoke to the Redondo Beach City Prosecutor, now handling cases for Hermosa Beach, and negotiated a plea bargain that if the client were to show proof of attending 30 AA meetings by the next court appearance, or 19 more such meetings, she would agree to amend the complaint to allege a Count 2 for an infraction for disturbing the peace (Penal Code § 415(2) – playing loud music).

 Greg then set the second court appearance six weeks later to give the client plenty of time to attend 19 more meetings.

 The client followed through with the 19 more meetings, which was great.
-At the second court appearance, a continuance of the arraignment, Greg showed the Redondo Beach City Prosecutor the proof of attendance at the 30 meetings.
-She agreed to amend the complaint to allege the infraction of violating Penal Code § 415(2) and dismissed the misdemeanor charge.
+At the second court appearance, a continuance of the arraignment, Greg showed the Redondo Beach City Prosecutor the proof of our client’s attendance at the 30 meetings.
+She then agreed to amend the complaint to allege the infraction of violating Penal Code § 415(2) and to dismiss the misdemeanor charge.

-Greg then entered a no contest plea to the infraction and the court sentenced the client to pay a fine of $150, plus penalties and assessments, which totaled $720.
+Greg then entered a no contest plea for the client to the infraction and the judge sentenced the client to pay a fine of $150, plus penalties and assessments, which totaled $720.
 The client was happy to avoid the misdemeanor on his record, as well as being on informal, or summary probation because every misdemeanor sentence must include probation unless the defendant opts to serve the entire sentence in jail.
 An infraction, in contrast, involved no probation.

 For more information about the issues in this case, click on the following articles: